-What is the Difference Between Coldblood, Warmblood and Thoroughbred?
+The Difference Between Coldblood, Warmblood and Thoroughbred

 Coldbloods are draft horses, sturdy and big working horses.
 Thoroughbreds are noble and slim race horses.
 Thus, it is quite easy to differentiate between them.
 Warmbloods are a mixture of both – they are more temperamental than coldbloods, but not as nervous as thoroughbreds.
 The perfect compromise.
 Their body structure also merges the characteristics of coldblood horses with those of thoroughbreds.
 Therefore, the warmblood combines the benefits of both types of horses.

 This might help your imagination: The coldblood is like a Japanese Sumo wrestler.
 Slow and strong.
 A warmblood is like a football player.
 Fast, persistent, agile and muscular.
 The thoroughbred is like a 100 m sprinter.
 Extremely fast, but only over short distances.

 Warmbloods are the most popular horses for leisure riding worldwide.
 They are beautiful, reliable, bright, graceful, muscular and extremely hardworking.
 No surprise that they're always among the winners in show-jumping and dressage riding.
 During the Olympic Games, warmbloods always win countless medals.